Backups are the most important security step and are often the most neglected by website owners.

-In this article, we will show you how to back up a WordPress database manually.
+In this article, we will guide you through the steps to manually back up your WordPress database so you’re always prepared to restore your data when needed.

 Here is a quick overview of the topics we will cover in this tutorial: